mohitgupta3/Building-a-Neural-network/README.md

 that the leftmost input column is perfectly correlated with the output.
 Backpropagation, in its simplest form, measures statistics like this to make a model.
 Let's jump right in and use it to do this.

+Naturally, the right values for the weights and biases determines the strength of the predictions.
+The process of fine-tuning the weights and biases from the input data is known as _training the Neural Network._

+Each iteration of the training process consists of the following steps:

+__1.__ Calculating the predicted output ŷ, known as feedforward.
+__2.__ Updating the weights and biases, known as backpropagation.

 ### Loss Function.
 In order to be able to generalise to any problem, we define what we call: loss function.
 Basically it is a performance metric on how well the NN manages to reach its goal of generating outputs as close as possible to the desired values.